 Marijuana is addictive and is a gateway to other drugs:

-Marijuana dependence does exist, but is not common.
+Marijuana dependence does exist but is not common.
 One study found that only 9% of those who try marijuana develop dependence compared to, for example, 24% of those who try heroin10.
 Furthermore, marijuana dependence is much safer11 – the withdrawal effects are mild and similar in intensity to caffeine withdrawal.
 Most people don’t have any trouble stopping using cannabis, when and if they need to.

 Recent research demonstrates that cannabis actually serves as an exit drug, not a gateway drug.
-One study of 350 medical cannabis users in California found 40% percent of the subjects used cannabis as a substitute for alcohol, 26% as a substitute for illicit drugs and 66% as a substitute for prescription drugs12.
-Any time a person can replace a safer substance, like cannabis, for a more harmful substance, such as alcohol, it is a step in the right direction.
+One study of 350 medical cannabis users in California found 40% percent of the subjects used cannabis as a substitute for alcohol, 26% as a substitute for illicit drugs, and 66% as a substitute for prescription drugs12.
+Any time a person can replace a safer substance, like cannabis, with a more harmful substance, such as alcohol, it is a step in the right direction.

 Marijuana makes people hungry and fat:

 We’ve all heard that marijuana causes “the munchies,” and it’s widely known that cannabis can help AIDS and cancer patients reduce nausea and promote appetite, to their great benefit.
 Most users report enhanced taste and pleasure while eating under the influence of cannabis.
 Surprisingly, a 2011 study of 52,000 participants in the American Journal of Epidemiology showed people who smoke cannabis at least three times a week, compared with those who don’t use it at all, are one third less likely to be obese13.
 While cannabinoids affect brain centers related to pleasure and eating, they also affect the hormones of metabolism, and if used correctly, can potentially restore balance to individuals who are both underweight and overweight14 15.

 Marijuana makes people mentally unstable: